dialogware-com/docs/md/index.md

 # [DIALOGWARE](http://www.dialogware.com/)

-Build any software in minutes with these simple steps:
+## Build any software in minutes with these simple steps

 + grab the "Idea"
 + describe it